Back to news

 When a new task starts, Hermes is described as searching this episodic memory for relevant past runs.
 The retrieval is said to go past plain semantic similarity, using a learned ranking model that weighs task type, domain, difficulty, and outcome to surface the best precedents.
 The claimed payoff: a developer who favours certain coding patterns finds that, over time, Hermes leans into those patterns without being told to.

 The semantic memory layer is described as distilling general principles from the pile of episodic records.
 These take the form of structured rules, the kind of thing a senior engineer says out loud: "when you hit an unfamiliar API, read the official docs before guessing," or "when a test fails on and off, suspect a race condition before a logic bug."
-On this point the picture is closer to reality: Hermes does produce human-readable, user-editable memory and skill files you can inspect, change, or switch off, which gives a level of transparency that purely neural systems lack (analysis of the Hermes memory system).
+On this point the picture is closer to reality: Hermes does produce human-readable, user-editable memory and skill files you can inspect, change, or switch off, which gives a level of transparency that purely neural systems lack (analysis of the Hermes memory system (opens in a new tab)).
 The separate "semantic memory tier" framing, though, is part of the layered model that independent reviews don't confirm.

 Supporting AI Kick Start editorial image for hermes-agent-nous-research-learning-agent-22k-stars.